shlomiassaf/ngrid/apps/ngrid-demo-app/content/concepts/theming/theming.md

 2. Create a theme from your palette using `pbl-light-theme` or `pbl-dark-theme`
 3. Render the theme by including the mixin `pbl-ngrid-theme`

-When working with material we use the material tools to create a theme. **ngrid** theme is compatible with a material theme so we can use the material theme with **ngrid**.
+When working with material we use the material tools to create a theme. n**Grid** theme is compatible with a material theme so we can use the material theme with n**Grid**.

-The only thing required is to push missing definitions into the theme so it will work with **ngrid**.
+The only thing required is to push missing definitions into the theme so it will work with n**Grid**.

-Luckily for us, `pbl-light-theme` and `pbl-dark-theme` which accept a palette and return a theme **can also** accept a theme and return a (new) theme, updated with all the required definitions for **ngrid**.
+Luckily for us, `pbl-light-theme` and `pbl-dark-theme` which accept a palette and return a theme **can also** accept a theme and return a (new) theme, updated with all the required definitions for n**Grid**.

 ```scss
 @import '~@angular/material/theming';